diegoamieva/Eye/README.md

 ## :dart: About ##

 This repository contains the exercise of week 8 of MITxPRO Professional Certificate in Programming: Full-Stack Development with MERN.
+Display a pair of eyes on the window.
+These eyes follow the coursor to each part of the window.

 ## :sparkles: Roadmap ##